mapcraftlabs/mapcraft_docs/README.md

 # MapCraft Labs

+### Demo

+First poke around the live demo at the link above - this is one example configuration of the Labs app.
+Since this is the gh-pages branch, the code in this repo is actually the code running at that link.

 ### What's the point of all this?

 Put simply, the Labs app is a way to take workflows that were traditionally performed in Excel and move them to a multi-user modern website.
 Since most of our use cases are spatial, users can go back and forth between interacting with the data on a map and in a table.
 Oh, and we try and organize edits into scenarios so that different sets of input assumptions can be checked to see how they affect the output.